thestalkers/policies/com/github/docs/zh-site-policy-other-site-policies-guidelines-for-legal-requests-of-user-data.md

   * Communications or documentation (such as Issues or Wikis) in private repositories
   * Any security keys used for authentication or encryption

-* []()**Under exigent circumstances:**If we receive a request for information under certain exigent circumstances (where we believe the disclosure is necessary to prevent an emergency involving danger of death or serious physical injury to a person), we may disclose limited information that we determine necessary to enable law enforcement to address the emergency.
+* <a name="in-exigent-circumstances"></a>**Under exigent circumstances:**If we receive a request for information under certain exigent circumstances (where we believe the disclosure is necessary to prevent an emergency involving danger of death or serious physical injury to a person), we may disclose limited information that we determine necessary to enable law enforcement to address the emergency.
 For any information beyond that, we would require a subpoena, search warrant, or court order, as described above.
 For example, we will not disclose contents of private repositories without a search warrant.
 Before disclosing information, we confirm that the request came from a law enforcement agency, an authority sent an official notice summarizing the emergency, and how the information requested will assist in addressing the emergency.

 [Cost reimbursement](#cost-reimbursement)
 ----------